harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 cd covid-19-demo-express-js-app
 ```

 To run locally, this project needs to use an environment variable.
-On line 5 of the `/src/index.js` file, you can see why.
-We are rever
+On line 5 of the `/src/index.js` file, you can see why. `process env` holds all environment variables exposed to this program.

 ```
 const port = process.env.PORT;